huiwoni/CVPR2024-VizWiz-Challenge_final/README.md

 ## Structure of Project

 This project contains several directories.
 Their roles are listed as follows:
 + ./best_cfgs: the best config files for each dataset and algorithm are saved here.
 + ./datasets
+  - './challenge/8900' contains 8900 pieces of test data from the challenge.
+If you don't have it, run the code below:
+    ```bash
+    python extract_images.py
+    ```
+  - './images' All data downloaded from the challenge is saved.
+Delete the train, val, and test files.

   	    |-- datasets
   	        |-- challenge
                 |-- 8900